t0asts/t0asts.github.io/about.md

 title: About
 ---

-i post random findings and other research here
+I post random findings and other research here.